CommuteAir

-CommuteAir, is a U.S. regional airline founded in 1989.
-Today, CommuteAir operates more than 1600 weekly flights to over 75 U.S. destinations and 3 in Mexico, with Embraer ERJ-145 aircraft, from its bases at Denver, Washington Dulles, and Houston Intercontinental.
-The company was previously called CommutAir until July 26, 2022, when it legally changed its name by adding an "e".
+CommuteAir is a regional airline of the United States founded in 1989.
+Today, CommuteAir operates more than 1,600 weekly flights, exclusively on behalf of United Express, serving over 75 U.S. destinations and 3 in Mexico.
+CommuteAir's fleet of Embraer ERJ 145 aircraft fly from its bases at Washington–Dulles and Houston–Intercontinental.
+The company was previously called CommutAir until July 26, 2022, when it legally changed its name to the present-day CommuteAir.

 History

 The airline was established in 1989, with headquarters at Clinton County Airport in Plattsburgh, New York.
 Operations began on August 1, 1989, as a marketing affiliate of USAir.

-The airline changed affiliations to Continental Airlines in January 2000, when US Airways and CommuteAir failed to reach a mutually acceptable extension agreement, and CommuteAir decided not to renew the codeshare agreement.
+The airline changed affiliations to Continental Airlines in late 2000, when US Airways and CommuteAir failed to reach a mutually acceptable extension agreement, and CommuteAir decided not to renew the codeshare agreement.
 In July 2001, the company announced plans to downsize its fleet and workforce by approximately half and change the route structure of the airline.
 In early 2002, the company began a "micro-hub" operation based in Albany, New York.
 At its high point in 2003 and 2004, the hub served 21 cities within the Northeast and Canada with a fleet of Beechcraft 1900s.
 Service was also provided out of Boston's Logan International Airport to several Northeast cities.

 In January 2003, CommuteAir announced an agreement with Continental to feed the latter's Cleveland, Ohio hub.
 Service commenced on March 16, 2003, serving Kalamazoo, Michigan and Elmira, New York.
 Two cities were added the following month and by August 2003, CommuteAir served 12 cities from the Cleveland hub.

-CommuteAir leased sixteen Bombardier DHC-8-200 aircraft from Horizon Air in 2006.
+CommuteAir leased sixteen Bombardier Q200 aircraft from Horizon Air in 2006.
 The following year, the Beech 1900s were phased out.

 On October 30, 2007, the company moved all remaining operations from Clinton County Airport, due to the closure of the airport.
 All operations were then conducted out of Cleveland Hopkins International Airport.

 On October 2, 2008, the company began operations out of Newark Liberty International Airport, following Continental Airlines plan to adjust to the softening industry.